United States men's national American football team: Player eligibility

-These criteria are applied to make international tournaments more competitive.
+An exception to these criteria however, applies to the Summer Olympic Games for the United States national flag football team, as NFL executive Peter O'Reilly stated in October 2023 that the National Football League will work with the players' union on allowing current and former NFL players to participate for Team USA in Flag football at the upcoming 2028 Summer Olympics.

 IFAF World Championship

 2007

-The United States competed for the first time in the 2007 IFAF World Cup.
+The United States competed for the first time in the 2007 IFAF World Championship.
 The team's first ever game was a 77–0 win over South Korea in the first round of the tournament.
 Team USA defense set an IFAF all-time tournament record in holding South Korea to minus-31 yards in total offense, as well as the record for fewest rushing yards allowed with minus-47.
 In the second round the USA defeated Germany 33–7.
 They played Japan on July 15 for the championship.
 Japan was making their third appearance in the finals, winning the previous two World Championships.
 Japan took a 17–10 lead with seven minutes and seven seconds left in regulation.
 University of Arizona quarterback Adam Austin guided Team USA with an 11-play, 80-yard drive that ended with the second 5-yard touchdown run by RB Kyle Kasperbauer, to tie the game at 17.
 IFAF follows the overtime system used by the NCAA, and both teams scored field goals with their first possession.
 In the second overtime, Japan got the ball first but missed a 34-yard field goal attempt.
 Team USA then reached Japan's 6-yard line.
 On 4th and one, Craig Coffin kicked the game winning 22-yard field goal, with the final score at 23–20.
 University of Nebraska-Omaha running back Kyle Kasperbauer was named MVP of the game after scoring two touchdowns and running for 54 yards on 15 carries.
-Austin finished 12 of 25 for 109 yards, with no TD's, and one interception.
+Austin finished 12 of 25 for 109 yards, with no TDs, and one interception.
 Former Williams player Jon Drenckhahn was the top receiver, catching 5 passes for 40 yards.

 The team included players representing all levels of college football, with 13 from NCAA Division I FBS, 12 from NCAA Division I FCS, 10 from NCAA Division II, 9 from NCAA Division III and 1 former NAIA player.